reedu-reengineering-education/sensebox-bike-flutter/docs/DATA_FLOW_ARCHITECTURE.md

 ---

-This documentation provides a complete overview of how data flows through the system from recording start to successful upload to openSenseMap.
+This documentation provides a complete overview of how data flows through the system from recording start to successful upload to openSenseMap, with the updated decoupled retry logic architecture that prevents circular retry patterns and app hangs.